 Nighttime urination concerns are particularly prevalent and often signal a definitive mindbody causative process.
 Unfortunately, this fact is rarely investigated or explained by most medical doctors.

 There are many actual and misidentified reasons why a person might have to urinate frequently or immediately.
-The most common physical reasons for this condition to exist include: excessive alcohol consumption, prostatitis, urinary tract infection, pregnancy, drug side effect, idiopathic incontinence or bladder cancer.
+The most common physical reasons for this condition to exist include: excessive alcohol consumption, drinking too much liquid, prostatitis, urinary tract infection, pregnancy, drug side effect, idiopathic incontinence or bladder cancer.

 Psychoemotional reasons for excessive urination are common.
-These symptoms might come on alone or in combination with other PIPS conditions.
+These symptoms might come on alone or in combination with other psychologically-induced pain syndrome conditions.
 The most common associated conditions with excessive urination include: trouble sleeping or back pain when sleeping, psychosomatic prostatitis, obsessive compulsive disorder, social phobia and anxiety.

 Urinating often, especially when trying to rest, sleep or relax is a typical emotional distractive mechanism.
 Social phobia might make a person feel the need to urinate when out in public and generate tremendous fear if a bathroom is not always readily available.